 Q: How much do your services cost?

-A: The initial interview, review and cosultation is always free.
-If the situation involves a patient who is married, in the great majority of cases there would be no fee.
-In the unusual event where a fee was involved, it would be very reasonable and discussed with the client prior to any charges being incurred.
-In the case of an single (unmarried) patient, our usual practice is to charege a reasonable one-time fee, but only after a complete discussion with the client concerning the anticipated results.
-The fee will vary depending on the specifics of the case, but won't be more than $1,500.
+A: The initial interview, review and consultation are always free.
+If the client decides to move forward, and the situation involves a patient who is married, our normal fee is $1,900.
+In the case of an single (unmarried) patient, our usual practice is to charge a reasonable one-time fee, but only after a complete discussion with the client concerning the anticipated results.
+The fee will vary depending on the specifics of the case, but generally won't be more than $2,500.

 Q: If we have you "rearrange our resources" to get my spouse qualified, how in the world am I going to explain what has been done to the Medicaid worker?